MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/10-exercise-deploy-workflow.md

 1. Select the **Actions** tab to see the build running.

-1. In your browser, go to `contoso-staging.<aks-dns-zone-name>` to confirm that the website appears.
+1. After the build succeeds, in your browser go to `contoso-staging.<aks-dns-zone-name>` to confirm that the website appears.

 ## Run the deployment on production